EU's Borrell to call meeting next week if Russia oil embargo deal not forthcoming - NewsBreak

 EU's Borrell to call meeting next week if Russia oil embargo deal not forthcoming

-FLORENCE, Italy, May 6 (Reuters) - A meeting of European Union foreign ministers will be held next week should countries from the bloc fail to reach an agreement over an oil embargo against Russia by the weekend, the EU's foreign policy chief Josep Borrell said on Friday.
+FLORENCE, Italy (Reuters) - A meeting of European Union foreign ministers will be held next week should countries from the bloc fail to reach an agreement over an oil embargo against Russia by the weekend, the EU’s foreign policy chief Josep Borrell said on Friday.

 The European Commission is proposing changes to its planned embargo on Russian oil in a bid to win over reluctant states, including Hungary, Slovakia and the Czech Republic.